protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/methodology.md

 - **Technology & support** - *What open datasets and tools are you missing?
 What do you need to maintain your project in the near term?*
 - **Community** - *How many users does your project have, and how is this metric tracked?
 What efforts are made to build a diverse developer base?
 What is the developer model?
 How are developers retained?*
 - **Collaboration** - *In which field would you like to see more collaboration?*
-- **Financial Sustainability** - *What efforts are being made to reach your definition of sustainability?
+- **Financial sustainability** - *What efforts are being made to reach your definition of sustainability?
 What are your sources of funding or sponsorship?*
 - **Future outlook** - *Do you see your project being widely used by your community in the future?
 What are the top 5 open sustainable projects on your radar?*

  ```{figure} ../images/yukon.png